lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 # Replicating the Environment (Manual)

-This method is trickier than [Replicating with Docker](#replicating-the-environment-docker) and is considered deprecated
+This method is trickier than [Replicating with Docker](#replicating-the-environment-docker) and is not recommended outside of deployment.

-## Environment Overview

 ## Replication Instructions